lugenx/ecohabit/docs/how-to-contribute.md

 It's time for our last terminal command:

 ```
-git push -u origin {YOUR BRANCH NAME}
+git push -u origin <YOUR BRANCH NAME>
 ```

 This will push our changes to the original repo.
 Now we have to make a Pull Request to make the feature that we've been working on official.

 ### 6. Submitting your changes for review

-It is time to get back to web browser.
+It is time to get back to the web browser.
 Navigate to the [ecohabit repo page](https://github.com/lugenx/ecohabit")

 Look for a green `Compare & pull request` button.
 Once you've found it, click the button.